silversub/terraform/provider/function-data-sources.md

 ## `ibm_function_namespace`
 {: #fn-namespace_ds}

 Import the details of an existing IBM Cloud Functions namespace.
-For more information about managing namespace, see [Managing namespace](/docs/openwhisk?topic=openwhisk-namespaces).
+For more information, about managing namespace, see [Managing namespace](/docs/openwhisk?topic=openwhisk-namespaces).

 ### Sample Terraform code
 {: #fn-namespace-ds-sample}